It’s no hidden truth that Forza Horizon has some utterly stunning scenery to drive through.

 This one is pretty self-explanatory really.
 The airfield is the perfect place to bring a track toy or something stupidly quick to drag race against your mates.
 We’d recommend anything light, high performance or drift based for this location as you’d be reflecting its real-life uses.

-You shouldn’t really have a problem with space so be sure to bring the whole gang for a photoshoot – time of year depends, certainly not winter.
+You shouldn’t really have a problem with space so be sure to bring the whole gang for a photoshoot – the time of year depends, certainly not winter.
 Probably summer and Autumn are the most visually pleasing.

 Go on!
 Get snapping.